-How do we know that the AUM figure you show is real?
-Why don’t you show the names of your registered funds?
+How do we know that the Investible Capital figure you show is real?
+Why don’t you show the names of your investors?

 Quite simply because they do not want to be inundated with appeals for funding that are not properly researched, prepared or documented.
 That's PFX's job.
-The dichotomy for private capital funds is that they have abundant capital to lend, but cannot risk exposing themselves to the market too much and risk their intake/origination functions being overwhelmed by what are known in the market as ‘dreamers’ and ‘joker-brokers’.
-PFX has been set up so that they can operate in a structured market without incurring that risk and knowing that the deals they do want to engage with are all fully prepared from Elevator Pitch, thru Executive Summary to Full Deck by our Regional Managers, all of them seasoned project finance intermediaries.
+The dichotomy for private capital funds is that they have abundant capital but cannot risk exposing themselves to the market too much and risk their intake/origination functions being overwhelmed by what are known in the market as ‘dreamers’ and ‘joker-brokers’.
+PFX has been set up so that they can operate in a structured, private market without incurring that risk.
+They know that the deals they do want to engage with are all fully prepared from Elevator Pitch, thru Executive Summary to Full Deck by our Regional Managers, all of them seasoned project finance intermediaries.
 This is also an assurance to capital-raisers that listing their projects on PFX means that they will be taken seriously by prospective investors and lenders.

 What costs can we expect to incur prior to receiving funds?